Shavinka2001/Shavinka2001/README.md

 <h3 align="center">Aspiring Full-Stack Developer | Undergraduate at SLIIT</h3>

 <p align="center">
-  I'm an enthusiastic undergraduate student pursuing a BSc (Hons) in Information Technology at <strong>SLIIT</strong>.
+  I'm Kavindu Shavinka undergraduate student pursuing a BSc (Hons) in Information Technology at <strong>SLIIT</strong>.
   I have a passion for coding, problem-solving, and creating impactful digital experiences.
 I'm currently focusing on modern web technologies like React.js and Express.js.
 </p>